Catalog- General Information

 Motor Vehicle, Traffic, and Parking Regulations

-Students who operate motor vehicles on campus are required to register the vehicles with the college and to be familiar with and comply with the Traffic and Parking Regulations which are found in the Student Handbook.
-This handbook and vehicle registration forms are available during registration or from the Office of Student Services.
+Students who operate motor vehicles on campus are required to obtain a Hill College Parking permit and to be familiar with and comply with the Traffic and Parking Regulations which are found in the Student Handbook and on the Campus Safety web page at http://www.hillcollege.edu/safety/index.html.
+Parking Permit Request Forms are available during registration, online or from the Office of Student Services.